 This is a terrific option for two-piece swimsuits that rely on shape or for adding control to one-piece swimsuits.
 When choosing a size, keep in mind that power mesh could have less elasticity than regular bikini fabric.

 If your primary fabric isn't too thick, you can use it as the lining.
 Alternately, keep a look out for lightweight swimwear fabric, which frequently comes in solid colours and may be used as lining.
 If the fabric is suitable for lining, many fabric stores will say so.

 Your RTW swimwear's tags will likely indicate that the linings are frequently made entirely of nylon.

 If you are using a fabric with 4-way stretch, it does work for lining your bathing suit because it typically has mechanical elasticity in both directions.
 Furthermore, it will dry rapidly, which is a benefit.

 Types Of Swimwear Fabric

-It is soft and comfortable.
-It gives a good stretch, and it hugs your body really well.
+It is supple and cosy.
+It stretches well and hugs your body very tightly.

 - Feel: Very soft

 - Stretch: Very Good